crosetto/AutomaticDifferentiation/README.md

 constexpr auto expr_dd = D(D(expr));
 ```

-We will show how we can use constexpr lambdas and constexpr if to reduce simpliyf the code, and we show an extension of the grammar, including multivariate polyunomials and constant functions, so that we can take partial derivatives of polynomials like
+We will show then how we can use "constexpr lambdas" and "constexpr if" to rewrite the same thing, and we show an extension of the grammar, including multivariate polynomials and constant functions, so that we can take partial derivatives of polynomials like
 ```C++
 auto expr = x*x*y+x*y*y*c(4.)+y*c(1.)+x;
 ```

 ## In C++14
 We start by describing the C++14 original example.
-The features which make the example "C++14" are mainly the use of "auto" and "constexpr", both introduced from C++11 and made more usable since C++14. in a nutshell The former is (very handy) syntactic sugar and could be avoided with some extra coding, the latter is a language feature which allows to reuse the same code for both compile-time and run-time computations.
+The features which make the example "C++14" are mainly the use of "auto" and "constexpr", both introduced from C++11 and made more usable since C++14.
 We define a placeholder for the independent variable "x", which is implementing the identity function, and instantiate a global variable "x" in order to compy with the our target syntax

 ```C++